BillTheBest/m2x-groovy/README.md

 Groovy Script Examples for M2X
 ========================

-The AT&T M2X API provides all the needed operations to connect your device to AT&T's [M2X](http://m2x.att.com) service.
+[AT&T M2X](http://m2x.att.com) is a cloud-based fully managed time-series data storage service for network connected machine-to-machine (M2M) devices and the Internet of Things (IoT).
+The [AT&T M2X API](https://m2x.att.com/developer/documentation/v2/overview) provides all the needed operations and methods to connect your devices to AT&T's M2X service.

 This repository provides an easy to use set of [Groovy script examples](https://github.com/attm2x/m2x-groovy/tree/master/src/main/groovy/com/att/m2x/client/examples) that enable you to use [Groovy](http://groovy.codehaus.org) script with the [M2X Java client library](https://github.com/attm2x/m2x-java).

 In order to learn more about the APIs used in the Groovy Script examples, please consult the M2X [Java client documentation](https://github.com/attm2x/m2x-java/blob/master/README.md).
 Refer to the M2X [Glossary of Terms](https://m2x.att.com/developer/documentation/v2/glossary) to understand the nomenclature used throughout this documentation.

 Getting Started
 ==========================